LayBacc/rumin-web-clipper/README.md

 - Comments on Reddit
 and more

+### Lookup
+The "Lookup" tab fetches existing captured notes/snippets from the current url by default.
+You can also use it to search your knowledge base.

 ## Extensible
 It is easy to add support for automatic extraction on more sites.
 All you need is logic to check the url (or content) of the current page, and add logic to update `customFields` accordingly.